 If you’ve got a few paperclips on hand you can use them to make a ladder for your birds to use and play with whenever they like.

-Instead of the little beads that an abacus usually sports, why not throw some paperclips onto the abacus instead?
+Instead of the little beads that an abacus usually sports, why not throw some paper clips onto the abacus instead?
 Yeah, you can do that.
-It makes for some very interesting conversations, and some unique stationary.
+It makes for some very interesting conversations and some unique stationery.

 Come on, admit it; you pop the bubbles on bubble wrap.
 I’m almost 27 years old and there’s something amazingly satisfying about popping bubble wrap.